jamiebrynes7/obsidian-todoist-plugin/README.md

 3. 'Add Todoist task with the current page'

-   Similiar to the previous command, this one also appends a link to the current active page to the task input.
+   Similar to the previous command, this one also appends a link to the current active page to the task input.

 ## CSS

 This plugin comes with default CSS intended for use with the default Obsidian themes.

-I also maintain an Obsidian theme which has support out of the box for this plugin, for a complete example of CSS for this plugin, check out [the source](https://github.com/jamiebrynes7/moonlight-obsidian-theme/blob/master/src/modules/extensions/todoist.scss).

 ---